Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Separation Anxiety.md

 What causes separation anxiety?
 There’s no one known cause for the development of separation anxiety disorder, but several factors appear to increase a child’s risk of developing the disorder.

-Research from 2009Trusted Source suggested possible genetic components in the development of separation anxiety disorder.
+Research from 2009 suggested possible genetic components in the development of separation anxiety disorder.

 In other words, some people may be predisposed to higher levels of anxiety and fear surrounding separation from major attachment figures.
 If a child has a family history of anxiety or depression, they may be at greater risk.

-That said, research from 2008Trusted Source concluded that separation anxiety disorder is more influenced by environmental factors than many other childhood anxiety disorders.
+That said, research from 2008 concluded that separation anxiety disorder is more influenced by environmental factors than many other childhood anxiety disorders.

 Some of those environmental risk factors include: